mkskh/genius_api_django_project/README.md

 # genius_api_django_project

 ## A small mini-project.
 The Genius API was used for the project. (https://genius.com/)

+If you want to try to build by your own or test my project, get a free api you can here - https://rapidapi.com/Glavier/api/genius-song-lyrics1/pricing

 ## How it works: